prazgaitis/personal-blog/content/blog/the-state-of-crypto-payments/index.md

 Crypto flips this on its head!
 For crypto purchases, the _buyer_ pays the transaction fee.
 Sure, we won't use the Ethereum mainnet where transaction fees are about [$46 today](https://coinmarketcap.com/alexandria/article/sick-of-high-ethereum-gas-fees-do-this-instead).
 Other chains like Solana, Bitcoin Lightning, Avalanche, or Polygon (an Ethereum L2) offer instant transactions for fractions of a penny.

 And what about those taxes?
 Stablecoins could be an answer here.
-These won't change in value, so there shouldn't be any capital gains to worry about.
+These won't change in value relative to the dollar, so there shouldn't be any capital gains to worry about.

 ## Ok, maybe I'm convinced.
 How will it play out?